EvaSJ25/DDE-internship-code/README.md

 ## Introduction

 This repository contains demos and code for some of the tools required for delay differential equation (DDE) analysis.
-These functions include finding equilibria (or steady-states (stst)); finding stability (using two different methods); finding Hopf and fold bifurcations and also the continuation of these bifurcation over a 2-parameter space.
+These functions include finding equilibria (or steady-states); finding stability (using two different methods); finding Hopf and fold bifurcations and also the continuation of these bifurcations over a 2-parameter space.
 To demonstrate how my code can be implemented I have included demos in Jupyter notebooks for three examples: Mackey-Glass equation, a single-delayed inverted pendulum problem and an example of modelling interaction between two neurons (the system of this is the same as the neuron example given for MATLAB's DDE-Biftool).

 ## Barycentric interpolation

 One method of stability finding, the Breda et al method (Breda et al. 2009), is built on barycentric interpolation.
-The Jupyter notebook contained in this folder talks through the background information on barycentric interpolation before going through some examples of how to use the functions I created for use in barycentric interpolation.
+The Jupyter notebook contained in this folder talks through the background information on barycentric interpolation before going through some examples on how some of the functions I have developed can be used for barycentric interpolation.

 ## DDETools

 This folder contains the file for the module DDETools - a module I created that contains the functions I developed for DDE analysis in Julia.
-The 'shared' folder contains the developed functions
+The 'shared' folder contains the developed functions.

 ## Stability using Breda et al. 2009 method

-This folder contains a Jupyter notebook that discusses the theory behind the method put forward by Breda et al. for finding DDE stability in the paper (Breda et al. 2009).
-It introduces and explains the functions I have created to implement this method before it walks through examples to aid user understanding.
+This folder contains a Jupyter notebook that discusses the theory behind the method put forward by Breda et al. for finding DDE stability (Breda et al. 2009).
+It introduces and explains the functions I have created to implement this method before it walks through examples to aid user understanding of how to use these functions.

 ## Mackey-Glass equation demo